arvizard1/rust-arduino-dht11/README.md

+# Read Temperature and Humidity
+This project is about using Rust to program an Arduino to read temperature and humidity data from a DHT11.

 ## Installation

 We need to setup a few things to use Rust with AVR support.
 This was taken directly from the [AVR-Rust](https://book.avr-rust.com/002-installing-the-compiler.html) book.